 Thanks to the precedent of "80," there were also slight changes in the understanding of the OVA business.
 The appearance of the third Gundam, the GP03, was a consequence of these changes.

 At the time of "80," we really weren't thinking about turning the mobile suits that appeared into plastic models, but with "83" we were definitely more conscious of that.
-At first only two Gundams were supposed to appear, but I recall that the appearance of a third one was a request to Sunrise from the person in charge of the Bandai Hobby Division.
+At first only two Gundams were supposed to appear, but I recall that the appearance of a third one was a request to Sunrise from the person in charge of the Bandai Hobby Department.

 Because the schedule had been stretched out, a third unit seemed necessary to me as well in order to drive sales, so I said it would be a good idea.
 But Director Imanishi agonized over it.
 We found common ground with the notion that we had to have a pretty huge weapon for the final confrontation to stop the colony drop.